adnanraghib1308/demoLearningGit/README.md

 # demoLearningGit
 This is learning repo for git.
+This is to check how readme works